 I was born in Kittery, Maine and moved to Long Island, New York when I was about two.
 My mom comes from a great big family of 10 brothers and sisters.
 My dad retired from the NY Stock Exchange and can still outrun me.
-His sister, my Aunt Ann played a big role in inspiring my imagination in my growing years, and now is working her magic with her three great-nieces and two great-nephews.
+His sister, my Aunt Ann played a big role in inspiring my imagination in my growing years, and worked her magic with her great-nieces and great-nephews.
 I have 2 younger brothers, Jim (a contractor) and Joe (a retired NYC detective), whom I consider my two best friends.

 As time went on, my interests broadened, but still remained in the field of natural science.
 Throughout my high school years in Commack, Long Island, my plan was to become a veterinarian.
 However, writing and art were also a very big part of my life.
-I wrote stories just for the fun of it, and painting and drawing was something that took up a good amount of my spare time.
-When it was time to choose a college, and subsequently, a career, it came down to aiming for an artist or a veterinarian.
+I wrote stories and made comics just for the fun of it, any chance I could.
+When it was time to choose a college, and subsequently, a career, it came down to aiming for an artist (at the time, cartoonist) or a veterinarian.
 One night, after weeks of deliberation, I went for a walk.
 I told my parents that I wasn't coming back until I had made a decision.
 I walked for hours, mulling over my choices.
 In the end I decided that being a veterinarian would leave me little time for being an artist, however if I pursued art, there would be other avenues open to me in which I could explore my other interests.

-By the last half of my fourth and last year of college, I still had no idea of how I was going to make a living as an artist.
+By the last half of my fourth and last year of college, I still had no idea of how I was going to make a career of this.
+In art school, you try EVERYTHING, and while many of the different artistic directions were appealing, none grabbed me.
+If you plan to be a professional artist - a professional ANYTHING, you need to be driven almost beyond your control.
 Then I took a course in writing and illustrating children's books.
-I had become interested in children's books while working as a page at the Commack Public Library.
-I was coming across some inspiring work like Arnold Lobel's "Frog and Toad" books.
+An interest in children's books had been reawakened while working as a page at the Commack Public Library.
+I was coming across some inspiring work like my eternal favorites - Arnold Lobel's "Frog and Toad" books.
 They showed me how I could combine both my love of making pictures AND making up stories.
-The course was taught by Dale Payson.
+The course was taught by Dale Payson, a successful children's book illustrator at the time.
 For our last assignment, we were to write and illustrate our own book.
 I did a story about a lizard named Talester (he was a pet anole that my soon-to-be-wife, Betsy, had bought me before she went off to college).
 Dale liked it and showed it to her editor at Dial Publishers and Talester the Lizard became my first published book!

 I then knew what I wanted to do.